 Ready to get out of Tampa for a bit?
 Here’s where we recommend venturing off to:

 Miami attracts visitors from all over the world, but since you’re already in Tampa, you won’t have to travel too far to get there!
-The drive will take you about 4 hours, and once you’re there, you can experience Miami’s beautiful beaches, authentic Cuban cuisine, and exciting nightlife.
+If you decide to rent a bus to Miami, the drive will take you about 4 hours, and you'll pass through towns like Naples or Ocala and sites like the Everglades to get there.
+Once you’re there, you can experience Miami’s beautiful beaches, authentic Cuban cuisine, and exciting nightlife.
 Whether you’re there for a day or for a few weeks, we’ll be there to make sure you travel safely around the city before coming back to Tampa.

 The 6-½ hour drive from Tampa to Atlanta isn’t particularly scenic, but you will have plenty of activities awaiting you once you arrive, including the World of Coca-Cola, the largest aquarium in the Southeast, and Dragon Con (if you’re visiting around Labor Day weekend).
 Instead of drawing straws to see who’s up next to drive, we can pair you with a comfortable charter bus and a professional driver, so all you have to do is sit back, scroll through Instagram with onboard WiFi, or watch a movie on your bus’s TV monitors.

-Being so close to Orlando and Disney World, it’s hard to resist a day trip to the happiest place on Earth when you’re already in Tampa.
+Being so close, it’s easy to understand why Orlando and Disney World make for one of the best day trips from Tampa.
 The drive is less than two hours, so it’s easy to pull off if you only have a day or so to spare.
 Pick one park to visit for the day or use your charter bus to hop between a few—you’ll be in control of your itinerary, and we’ll be here to bring you back to Tampa once your Disney excursion has wrapped up!